Joycechidi/Deep-Learning-Portfolio/Deploying-Models-Using-AWS-SageMaker/ReadMe.md

 All stopwords such as a, an, this, that, the, etc. were removed from the list The words were then stemmed in the list which means converting words like eating/eat to eat.
 A valid word dictionary was constructed.
-3. Build and Train the PyTorch Model in the train.py script and the SageMakerProject.ipynb 4.An XGBoost model was also trained and then compared with the Rceurrent Neural Network(RNN) model.
+3. Build and Train the PyTorch Model in the train.py script and the SageMakerProject.ipynb

+4. An XGBoost model was also trained and then compared with the Rceurrent Neural Network(RNN) model.
 The RNN was trained using the SageMaker's supported PyTorch functionality.
-5.
-6.
-7.
-8.
+5. **AWS SageMaker SetUp**, I created a notebook instance using a notebook type: __ml.p2.xlarge__
+6. Chose the S3 bucket was set up in the notebook instance for training data and model artifacts.
+7. I requested for an increase in the ml.p2.xlarge instance because the default value was zero.
+8. Lambda function was created and the endpoint value from the training process was updated on the lambda function in SageMaker.
+9. A RESTAPI was created in the AWS console to for the web application url.
+The created url was updated in the index.html file.

 ## Results
+The model was deployed and the Lambda / API Gateway integration is complete so that the web app works (make sure to include your modified index.html).

 ## Licensing, Author and Acknowledgement